-It has a much softer texture, it is easier to mash and it is much sweeter in taste so we always advise to use ripe bananas when they already have a black skin.
+It has a much softer texture, it is easier to mash and it is much sweeter in taste so we always advise using ripe bananas when they start to get a few brown spots.

 But if you don't have ripe bananas at home and you still have a craving for banana bread, there are 2 methods to help ripen bananas faster.

-2 - In a bag: If you usually keep your bananas in the fridge, then take them out and place them in a plastic bag after a day they will ripen faster.
+2 - In one day: If you usually keep your bananas in the fridge, then take them out and place them in a plastic bag after a day they will ripen faster.

 - Place in a medium bowl or a large plate the bananas cut in pieces.

 - Crush them into a puree with a fork or a potato press until you get a mixture with some chunks left.